jcolag/entropy-arbitrage/2022-10-13-symbiosis.md

 We've discussed the connections that this series seems to have to the War on Drugs in [*Encounter at Farpoint*]({% post_url 2022-05-19-farpoint1 %}), [*The Naked Now*]({% post_url 2022-06-02-naked %}), and [*Too Short a Season*]({% post_url 2022-09-01-short-season %}).

 However, I should also mention that this comes decades before the opioid epidemic began.
 I mentioned before that the episode had plenty of time left to foul up its metaphor, and in 1988, this probably did it.
-Today, we can look at this story as a parable about [Perdue Pharma](https://en.wikipedia.org/wiki/Purdue_Pharma#Controversy), pushing a legitimate medication to a point where it became a larger medical crisis than it treated...but OxyContin wouldn't exist for almost another decade.
+Today, we can look at this story as a parable about {% wiki Purdue_Pharma#Controversy|Perdue Pharma|en %}, pushing a legitimate medication to a point where it became a larger medical crisis than it treated...but OxyContin wouldn't exist for almost another decade.
 As a result, this episode jumped from condemning the pharmaceutical industry for profiteering from suffering, to fabricating a then-implausible conspiracy about companies pushing unnecessary drugs to get people addicted, undercutting their point.

 They'll go on to muddle their message even more, with a story about how the plague *used to* really exist, but one planet didn't notice the end of the crisis, and so kept popping pills...